 - Conspiracy to Supply Class A Drugs (kilos of very high purity cocaine) which was imported from Amsterdam, to be distributed in London;

-- Issues included D’s fitness to enter a plea and stand Trial.
+- Issues included the client’s fitness to enter a plea and stand Trial.

 - Possession of a Prohibited Firearm, Air Pistol and Ammunition;

-- Legal argument regarding the scope of Legal Professional Privilege between CPS and the Police;
+- Abuse of Process Application spanned two days, and involved legal argument regarding the scope of Legal Professional Privilege between CPS and the Police;

 - “Exceptional Circumstances” found, due in part, to the conduct of the CPS.